usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ### Line numbers

-Alas, can't get line numbers in Saxon HE.
+Alas, can't get line numbers in Saxon-HE.
+We could provide optional line number echoing potentially in a version requiring licensed Saxon.

 ### XSLT 1.0?

 We know that we can't do everything under XSLT 1.0 (such as regular expressions for lexical type checking) but we might be able to provide a significant subset, as a "sine qua non" first-cut validator.

 ## Design goals and principles